 6. Terminal Knee Extension

 Start in a seated position on a stable surface.
 Lift your leg by extending it until it’s parallel to the floor.
 Avoid locking your knee.
 Then, slowly lower your foot back down to the floor.
 Repeat the movement.
-Start with 1 set of 10 repetitions on each side.
+Start this post-stroke rehabilitation step with 1 set of 10 repetitions on each side.

 7. Toe Raises